Manila hostage crisis: Perpetrator

+There were later reports that Mendoza was also charged with participation in a 1996 gang rape that took place at Quirino Grandstand, near the later hijacking site, but the case was dismissed when the complainants did not show up in court.

+Aftermath

+Mendoza was buried in a public ceremony in Tanauan on August 29, 2010, wearing his police uniform, with the coffin draped in the Philippine flag, which drew criticism by the Chinese embassy in Manila.

 Donald Tsang, Chief Executive of Hong Kong, offered for the eight victims to be buried in the Tribute Garden (景仰園), a part of Wo Hop Shek Public Cemetery designated for Hongkongers who showed extraordinary acts of bravery to save others.
 Fu and the three members of the Wong family accepted the offer and were buried at Tribute Garden.
 On July 1, 2011, Masa Tse, Fu Cheuk-yan and Ken Leung Kam-wing were all posthumously awarded the gold medal for Bravery by the Hong Kong government.
 Mendoza's parents apologized and begged forgiveness from the Hong Kong government for their son's actions.

 Investigations by the Philippine government

+Philippine President Benigno Aquino III inspected the scene of the incident.

 President Aquino ordered a thorough investigation, and for a report to be issued within three weeks.
 The investigation was held by the Post Critical Incident Management Committee (PCIMC), under the auspices of the Joint Incident Investigation and Review Committee (JIIRC), headed by former Secretary of Justice Leila de Lima and Prosecution/Investigation team led by Cielito Celi.
 As a gesture of transparency towards the Hong Kong government, the Aquino government invited the Hong Kong Police Force to send a team to observe the investigation.
 De Lima declared a gag order to cover all parties and departments, including the Hong Kong team examining evidence on the ground.

 Preliminary results of the official investigation were released on August 31, 2010.
 Ballistic tests showed that the deceased hostages' wounds were caused by a high-calibre weapon fired from within the coach.
 Of the 65 recovered M16 rifle cartridges from the coach, 58 came from Mendoza's gun, making it nearly certain that the eight deceased hostages were killed by Mendoza.
 However, on September 3, 2010, De Lima admitted that the police might have accidentally shot some of the hostages.

 After the completion of the initial inquiry on September 15, 2010, the JIIRC traveled to Hong Kong to interview survivors.
 The report was delivered first to the Chinese embassy in Manila on September 20, 2010, before being released to the general public, in an attempt to "repair the nation's relations with China".

 The official report identified eight critical errors of the handling of the hostage crisis: